5 Star Rating by Ava

 The easiest way to find out if sovereign immunity applies to your case is to schedule a free consultation with a personal injury lawyer.

 Yes.
 Though the following cap amounts may soon increase, currently in South Carolina, the total damages award against a government entity cannot exceed $600,000 for a single occurrence.
 Even if multiple people were injured, and even if multiple government agencies were involved, the maximum recoverable amount to be split among the plaintiffs would be $600,000.
 For an individual, the total damages award is capped at $300,000.

 Damages are capped at $1.2 million in claims against government entities that are caused by the tort of a dentist or physician who is employed by the governmental entity.
 Punitive damages cannot be awarded against a governmental entity in South Carolina.

 Bringing a claim against a governmental entity can be incredibly complicated.
 There are nuances to these cases that do not apply to tort claims brought against private citizens, corporations, and other organizations.
 Any attorney seeking to practice in this area needs to be well-versed in the South Carolina Tort Claims Act and know the exceptions to the waivers of sovereign immunity so they can plead and litigate the claim accordingly.
 Your attorney can also help by:

 Not all lawyers have the experience to bring tort claims against government entities, but at Hodge & Langley Law Firm, we know what it takes to win substantial settlements and verdicts in these cases.* If you or someone you love was harmed in an accident that involved a government agency or employee, contact us today for a free consultation.
-Call 864-585-3873 or send us a message to speak with a member of our team.
+Call 864-585-3873 or send us a message to speak with an attorney.